MazenMahmoud-IEEE/Teleco_Churn/README.md

 1. **Data Collection & Exploration:**
    - The data is first loaded and inspected for missing values and anomalies.
-   - Exploratory Data Analysis (EDA) is performed to understand feature distributions and relationships with churn.

 2. **Data Preprocessing:**
    - Handling missing values.